impulse-robot/matlab/leg_analysis/README.md

 ## joint_forces
 Run the script joint_forces.m which will calculate the forces in each joint w.r.t to the world frame for different input angles, those forces are then written into a csv file.

+## collisions
+Run collisions.m script which will visualize the leg for different configurations using a slider.
+This visualization is used for the design process to avoid collisions.